Beyond the Guidebook: The Wright Brothers’ First Flight

 Plan Your Visit

-Today, when you follow in the Wright brothers’ footsteps and travel to the Outer Banks, you can visit a National Memorial in their honor.
+Today, when you follow in the Wright brothers’ footsteps and travel to the Outer Banks, you can visit a national memorial in their honor.
 Admission is $10 for those aged 16 and up, and it includes entrance to the memorial for seven consecutive days after purchase.
-Admission is free to people 15 years old and younger.
+Admission is free to children 15 years old and younger.
+Check the calendar before heading here; the entrance fee is waived numerous times per year in honor of various anniversaries and holidays.

 Your visit comes to life with the history of Wilbur and Orville’s efforts to take flight, which weren’t immediately successful.
 In 1900, the brothers came down from Dayton, Ohio, and tested their first man-carrying flying device – a glider.
 Locals gladly provided food and assistance, and the men of the nearby Life Saving Service Stations became their ground crew.
 They returned to the Outer Banks in 1901 and 1902 with improved designs that gradually solved the problems of lift and lateral control.
 1903 was to be their year.
 On Dec.
 14, Wilbur won the coin toss to make the first try, but he overcorrected on takeoff and damaged the aircraft.